SocialQu/Branding/content/indie-hackers/Twitter Voice.md

 As I work on getting traction for [Twitter Analytics at your Inbox](https://santiagoq.gumroad.com/l/twitter-analytics) I found that I needed to develop a content strategy that creates inbound leads for my product.

-I started looking at other [founders that I admire](https://twitter.com/agazdecki) and are getting good traction to learn what is it that they are doing right to consistenly create good engagement.
+So I started looking at other [founders that I admire](https://twitter.com/agazdecki) and are getting good traction to learn what is it that they are doing right to consistenly create good engagement.

+In this post, I will share the 10 steps that I used to define the strategy for my product.
+For each I include concrete examples so you can also start thinking about yours.

 1. Choose a message that is relevant to your product.